HavData/A-Joke-Telling-Program/README.md

 # A-Joke-Telling-Program
-This is a beginner tutorial that demonstrates some advanced ways to use strings with the print() function in Python 3.
+This is a beginner tutorial that I use as a lesson in my intro to Programming class.
+It demonstrates some advanced ways to use strings with the print() function in Python 3.
 This short program tells a few jokes to the user, and shows simple output to the screen.

 #### Topics Covered